Docs

 To generate a PayForm, you can make a call to our REST API using a request body generated on the PayForm builder website.

 It might be difficult to prepare a PayForm request by yourself at first.
-To make it easy to get started, we've prepared a tool which can generate that for you.
+To make it easy and to get started, we've prepared a tool which can generate your form for you.

 There are three operation types you can choose from:

-Saving cardholder data to be charged later (card-on-file);
+• Saving accountholder data to be charged later (card-on-file, account on file);

-Both saving the cardholder data (card-on-file) and an instant card payment.
+• Both saving the accountholder data and an collecting instant payment.

 This choice will also pre-determine some of the required fields and submission options for you.